Kaindall/Handbook-Notes/README.md

 <div>
  <h3>Database & SQL</h3>
  <p>
-  Probably the most complete of all because a SQL Course is short and the adaptation of them is small for every DBS/SGBD.
+  Probably the most complete of all because a SQL Course is short and the adaptation of them is small between every DBS/SGBD.
 I know that exist a deeply knowledge about this theme and maybe I study them if I have the necessity to do it in the workplace.
   <a href="https://docs.google.com/document/d/1IKb571yMttLayUwAP1qbBukHkzmSDTqu30wVn-nUceo/edit?usp=sharing"> Link Here! </a>
  </p>
 </div>